NLnetLabs/cascade/doc/manual/source/quick-start.rst

 Next steps
 ----------

-- Establishing the chain of trust to the parent.
+- :ref:`Establishing the chain of trust to the parent <zone-status-detailed>`.
 - :doc:`Automating pre-publication checks <review-hooks>`.
 - :doc:`Using a Hardware Security Module <hsms>`.
 - Migrating an existing DNSSEC signed zone.